17 Science “Facts” That Are Actually Not True

 A widely shared myth is that blood is blue until it is exposed to air or replenishes its oxygen.
 Because veins are a greenish-blue, that theory sounds reasonable enough.
 But the fact is, human blood looks the same in your body as outside: red.
 That hue is brighter when it’s oxygen-rich, and darker when it needs that oxygen replenished, but it’s red all the same.
 The tissue covering your veins affects how the light is absorbed and scattered, which is why the blood circulating your body looks blue.
 Here are some other crazy things you never knew about your body.

 Myth: Dinosaurs were scaly beasts

 The giant, scaly lizards you see in Jurassic Park probably don’t look that close to what actual dinosaurs looked like.
 While scientists are still debating what the oldest and biggest species were covered with, one thing is for sure: At least some had feathers.
-Velociraptor arm fossils have bumps that look just like the ones keeping modern birds’ wings in place, and bones of a Siberian species discovered in 2014 was surrounded with imprints of feathers.
-While some scientists argue larger species like the tyrannosaurus rex didn’t need big feathers, others theorize that they had at least some form of light feathering, like how elephants are mammals but don’t have thick fur.
+Velociraptor arm fossils have bumps that look just like the ones keeping modern birds’ wings in place, and the bones of a Siberian species discovered in 2014 were surrounded by imprints of feathers.
+While some scientists argue larger species like the Tyrannosaurus rex didn’t need big feathers, others theorize that they had at least some form of light feathering, like how elephants are mammals but don’t have thick fur.
 You’ll think that these 75 mind-blowing facts are made up (but they aren’t).

 Myth: Humans only use 10 percent of their brains